Pedro-vd20/access_lab_iot/README.md

 For this project, the port to be used has been defined as 3500.
 This will always be the case. `my_ip` should be the public IP address of the server.
 This will run the project in development mode and is fine for now while testing occurs.
 Later, the project must be deployed as production version, as this one is more stable and secure.

 ### Possible errors

+The following errors will be logged into the receiver's log files.

 * `Error finding files and folders`: receiver could not find `ids.txt` or the folder `received_files/`.
 The server will not run.
 Please make sure `uplodad.py`, `received_files/`, and `ids.txt` are all in the same directory and that the server
 * `Unauthorized access, rejected`: receiver failed to find a valid pi_id in the request.
 The request is ignored.